-Executive Meddling: Arguably one of the worst victims in comics for some reason, despite only being a huge seller in one era.
+Executive Meddling: Arguably one of the worst victims in comics for some reasonnote A somewhat understandable part of it is that the Titans, using many characters from other series results in frequent inter-series competition over who has more rights over the characters, especially where the Batman, Flash, and Wonder Woman offices are concerned, despite only being a huge seller in one era.
 Virtually every single writer (since at least the '90s) has come off the book complaining about this in some way, to the point where it's obviously not just making excuses as to why their runs sucked (most of the time, anyways).
 The short list:

 Wildcat and Raven were also originally intended to be mentor characters, but were off-limits, leaving Jurgens to have to substitute a de-aged Atom and Lilith Clay (who took on the Raven-esque persona of "Omen").

 Devin Grayson was forced to use Argent from the "Atom" team, as well as Damage from the "Arsenal" one.
-She also had to temporarily switch Wally West with a future Flash when his own book underwent a change.
+She also had to temporarily switch Wally West with Dark Flash when his own book underwent a change.